markgalassi/wodehouse_writers/README.md

    - Rosie M. Banks
      - Only a Factory Girl
      - Mervin Keene, Clubman
+     - All for Love
+     - A red, Red Summer Rose
+     -
    - Felix Clovelly
-     - Gridley Quayle Investigator: The Adventure of the Maharaja's Ruby
+     - Gridley Quayle Investigator - The Adventure of the Maharaja's Ruby
-     - Gridley Quayle Investigator: The Adventure of the Secret Six
+     - Gridley Quayle Investigator - The Adventure of the Secret Six
+     - Gridley Quayle Investigator - The Adventure of the Blue Ruby
-     - Gridley Quayle Investigator: The Adventure of the Wand of Death
+     - Gridley Quayle Investigator - The Adventure of the Wand of Death
    - Leila J. Pinkney
    - James Rodman
      - The Secret Nine